adityaSS13/AI-powered-Web-page-Summarizer/README.md

 # AI-powered-Web-page-Summarizer
-An AI-powered web-page summarizer using python and OpenAI API (may not work with sites created using technologies such as ReactJS)
+An AI-powered web-page summarizer using python, beautifulsoup and OpenAI API (may not work with sites created using technologies such as ReactJS)

 ## Setup Steps